‘Best Stay at Home Mom Job?' 5 Tips from a Work-at-Home Mom

 This is how I found myself in an intense search for the perfect work-from-home job.

 This was when I discovered teach from home jobs; the absolute perfect job for stay-at-home parents.
 I am able to work at home when my daughter is asleep and be with her during the day!
-Also, while we like to pretend that money doesn’t matter, it matters very much when you’re a parent.
+While we like to pretend that money doesn’t matter, it matters very much when you’re a parent.
+Luckily, if you have a great internet connection (you can take a look at starlink internet plans if needed) and prior teaching knowledge you can care for your child and work from home.
 I feel like I have somehow cheated the system to be able to stay at home and help provide an income for my family!

 1. Build your work schedule around your child’s schedule.